glycerine/spin_paxos/README.md

 https://arxiv.org/abs/1802.07000

 Notes: a great, readable intro, and straight forward to implement.
+Just don't believe that when he says "look Ma, no logs needed!" that you can forgo saving state to disk.
+CASPaxos doesn't implement a replicated log (multi-paxos) which simplifies things tremendously, but that doesn't mean that saving state to disk is optional.
-Just don't believe him when he says "look Ma, no logs needed!"
-He doesn't implement logging to disk, but without saving the promised ballot to disk in Paxos, you will not get safety or linearizability on node crash + recovery.
+Without saving state to disk
+in Paxos, you will not get safety or linearizability on node crash + recovery.

 That said, omitting logs from the discussion to start with is a _great_ idea for learning the essentials first.

-Also, ignore Rystsov's group membership change protocol, there are more scalable approaches than doing changes one-by-one.
+Also, ignore Rystsov's group membership change protocol, at least on the first pass.
+There are more scalable approaches than doing membership changes one-by-one.
 In fact, Lamport himself describes an approach for arbitrary membership changes in the most important paper in this list, which I describe next.

 2. Paxos Made Simple, by Leslie Lamport.
 2001.